West Godavari district: History

+After the 4 April 2022 bifurcation for a separate Eluru district, Bhimavaram became the new headquarters of the West Godavari district.
+Ganapavaram mandal was added to West godavari district on 16 February 2023.

 Geography

-The district occupies an area of 7742 km2.
+The district occupies an area of 2178 sqmi.
 The district is bounded by the East Godavari district on the North, Eluru district on the Northwest, Konaseema district on the Southeast, Krishna district on the Southwest. and Bay of Bengal on the south.
 The Godavari River flows on the east, while the Tammileru River and Kolleru Lake separate it from the Krishna district on the west.

 Rivers and topography

 West Godavari is a flat region with a slightly slope along the rivers flowing eastward.
 The three rivers cutting through the district are the Godavari (after which the district is named), the Yerrakaluva, and the Tammileru.
 Sir Arthur Cotton Barrage, Eluru Canal, Vijayarai Anicut, Tammileru, Jalleru, and the Yerrakaluva reservoirs are the major sources of irrigation.

 Climate

 The region has a tropical climate similar to the rest of the Coastal Andhra region.
 The summers (March–June) are very hot and dry, while the winters are much cooler.
 The temperatures in the summers often rise over 40 °C during the day.
 The rainy season (July–December) is considered the best time for tourist visits, as the fields are bright green with paddy crops, rivers are flowing with monsoon water, and climate is relatively cool.
 There are several large mensions scattered around the Godavari area that once belonged to zamindars.